mirage/alcotest/README.md

 Test Successful in 0.000s.
 1 test run.
 ```

-Note that you cannot filter by test case name (i.e. `Lower case` or `Capitalization`), you
+Note that you cannot filter by test case name (i.e. `Lower case` or `Capitalization`), you must
-must filter by test name & number instead.
+filter by test name & number instead.
+Test names may contain only alphanumeric characters, spaces,
+hyphens and underscores.

 See the [examples](https://github.com/mirage/alcotest/tree/master/examples)
 folder for more examples.